 A test is valid if it actually measures what it is intended to measure.
 Because psychological characteristics (interests, motivations, personality, etc…) can’t be measured directly, it is important to gather evidence that the test really represents what it appears to represent.

-To learn more about how to select the right pre-employment test, click here for a free download about how to hire top performers.”
+To learn more about how to select the right pre-employment screening test, click here for a free download about how to hire top performers.”